Ryerson is committed to helping build better communities in the places where it operates.

 We invest in the community and our people in a variety of ways, from volunteerism to providing educational resources to help our employees and families advance their careers.

 Ryerson supports charitable organizations, including those that promote social justice and equality, good health, children's causes, educational advancement and community programs.

-In addition to company-wide diversity and inclusion initiatives, Ryerson partners with organizations such as Urban Alliance in Chicago and Northwest Achievement Zone (NAV) in Minneapolis.
+In addition to company-wide diversity and inclusion initiatives, Ryerson partners with organizations such as The Link MN in Minneapolis.
 Over the years, other charities we have supported include:

 - American Cancer Society

 - Habitat for Humanity

 - Purdue Clothes Closet

 Community Service Projects

 As a part of the Ryerson internship program, interns across the company develop and implement a community service project.
 The integration of community service into the internship program began in 2014.
 Past projects focused on a waste reduction, raising money to benefit charities, feeding the homeless, and elementary education.